On Due Date of Trans Military Service Policy, Trump Resists Court Order

 The DOJ may be going down a slippery path by arguing that the existing injunctions and lawsuits are irrelevant because the president’s August 25 memorandum never went into effect and, as the result of Mattis’ undisclosed recent recommendations, never will.
 Meanwhile, thousands of transgender military personnel — many of whom have identified themselves publicly since former President Barack Obama announced service would be opened up to them — find their employment status in a state of uncertainty.

 Some hint of where Mattis’ thinking on the issue is might be found in the enlistment policies the Pentagon announced in December, which opened up service to transgender individuals only if they have been “stable” regarding their gender identity for at least 18 months.
-That requirement may be aimed at mitigating concerns — which are vastly exaggerated — about the potential cost of gender reassignment surgery, with the period of gender identity stability seen as a proxy for the unlikelihood that significant additional transition expenses will incurred.
+That requirement may be aimed at mitigating concerns — which are vastly exaggerated — about the potential cost of gender reassignment surgery, with the period of gender identity stability seen as a proxy for the unlikelihood that significant additional transition expenses will be incurred.

 Trump’s initial July tweet came shortly after the House of Representatives rejected a Defense Department spending bill amendment that would have blocked the funding of “sex reassignment surgery” for military personnel.
 Some conservative Republicans at the time warned the president he would not get the votes to pass the underlying spending measure itself unless that provision was in it.
 Trump’s apparent solution to his immediate political problem was to bar all transgender military service.
 DOJ may now be attempting to bury the fact that Trump probably lied in his tweet when he asserted his policy change resulted from recommendations by generals and military experts.
 The government’s stonewalling on disclosure leads to Pechman’s obvious conclusion that she stated on March 14.